HIPAA-Compliant Text Messaging – Security Rules, and Best Apps

 Healthcare service providers regularly access or communicate protected health information (PHI) between themselves or healthcare workers.
 An efficient and convenient way to communicate is through text messages.
-While this method offers speed and accessibility, it is not always secure.
-SMS transmissions are susceptible to a breach incident.
-PHI handlers must find a way to balance convenience and security, as per the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+While it offers speed and accessibility, it is not always secure and susceptible to a breach incident.
+PHI handlers must find a way to balance convenience and security.
 HIPAA safeguards the confidentiality of patient health data.

 If you are a Business Associate (BA) whose software is used to send messages or offer answering services that communicate via text, you must comply with HIPAA.